pretix/pretix-docs/docs/guides/widget.md

 #### Filtering events by metadata attribute

-If you are hosting several events, but only want to display some of them in the widget, then you should use metadata attributes.
+If you are hosting multiple events, but only want to display some of them in the widget, then you should use metadata attributes.
 This section explains how to create metadata attributes, assign them to your events, and set a filter in the widget.

 You can create metadata attributes by navigating to :navpath:Your organizer → :fa3-wrench: Settings → Event metadata: and clicking the :btn-icon:fa3-plus: Create a new property: button.